tweibley/legate/docs/Todo/revised-new-agent-plan.md

 <!--
-  Last Update: May 14, 2025
+  Last Update: May 15, 2025
   Verification Status:
   - Phase A (Steps A.1 and A.2) verified as completed on May 14, 2025.
   - Phase B (Step B.1) completed on May 14, 2025.
 Implemented and tested agent hierarchy methods.
   - Phase B (Step B.2) completed on May 14, 2025.
 Implemented workflow agent classes and directory structure.
   - Phase B (Step B.3) completed on May 14, 2025.
 Updated planner for LLM-driven delegation.
   - Phase B (Step B.4) completed on May 14, 2025.
 Implemented circular dependency detection in agent hierarchy.
-  - Phase C (Step C.0) added on May 14, 2025.
-Added research phase before UI implementation.
+  - Phase C (Step C.0) completed on May 14, 2025.
+Conducted research on UI implementation.
+  - Phase C (Step C.1) completed on May 15, 2025.
+Added agent type display and selection to UI.
+  - Phase C (Step C.2) completed on May 15, 2025.
+Added dynamic agent creation/edit forms for different agent types.
+  - Phase C (Step C.3) completed on May 15, 2025.
+Enhanced agent detail view with workflow-specific configurations.
   All tests are passing.
-Ready to proceed with Phase C research.
+Web UI now fully supports agent types and hierarchies.
 -->

 ## Evaluation of Original Implementation Plan